thesushilsharma/invoi/README.md

 ## Deployment

-You can deploy this API to a production server using a platform like Vercel, Netlify or any of your choice.
+You can deploy this application to a production server using a platform like Vercel, Netlify or any of your choice.

 ## Contributing